 Disclosures to Providers of Professional Services and Administrative Disclosures.

-An Individual shall be informed that informed that Mental Health Information relating to the Individual may be disclosed to employees or agents of the or for the same mental health facility, or to other providers of professional services or their employees or agents if and to the extent necessary to facilitate the provision of administrative and professional services to the Individual.
+An Individual shall be informed that Mental Health Information relating to the Individual may be disclosed to employees or agents of the or for the same mental health facility, or to other providers of professional services or their employees or agents if and to the extent necessary to facilitate the provision of administrative and professional services to the Individual.

 Mental health professionals or facilities may disclose administrative information necessary for the collection of fees, to a person or agency providing collection services, as well as additional information in civil litigation related to the collection when necessary to respond to a motion by the Individual for greater specificity or to dispute a defense or counterclaim.